-Item Area Reg gulation Assessment element Module only (i) with a numerical mark OR (ii) Pass/Fail only OR (ii) Pass/Fail only OR (iii) combination of (i) and (ii) above (if there is >1 assessment element and both types of marking are used) 12 Result determined from numerical mark The result of the assessment element will be: Pass if the assessment element mark is $\geq 40\%$ ($\leq L6$ modules) or $\geq 50\%$ (for $\geq L7$ modules) Fail if the assessment element mark is <40% ($\leq L6$ modules) or <50% (for $\geq L7$ modules) Appropriate SITS signal if assessment element not complete The result of the module will be: Pass if the module mark is $\ge 40\%$ ($\le L6$ modules) or $\ge 50\%$ (for $\ge L7$ modules) (the result is Pass only if any minimum marks required for assessment elements or qualifying sets have also been met).
-Fail if the module mark is <40% ($\le L6$ modules) or <50% (for $\ge L7$ modules) Appropriate SITS signal if module not complete 13 Incrementing the attempt number for a resit The automatic resit attempt at an assessment element is called attempt number 2 The automatic resit attempt at each assessment element is called attempt number 2; it is also called attempt number 2 for the parent module.
+Item Area Regulation Assessment element Module 11 Numerical mark versus Pass/Fail only An assessment element can be marked: (i) with a numerical mark OR (ii) Pass/Fail only A module can be marked: (i) with a numerical mark OR (ii) Pass/Fail only OR (iii) combination of (i) and (ii) above (if there is >1 assessment element and both types of marking are used) 12 Result determined from numerical mark The result of the assessment element will be: Pass if the assessment element mark is $\geq 40\%$ (\leq L6 modules) or $\geq 50\%$ (for \geq L7 modules) Fail if the assessment element mark is $<40\%$ (\leq L6 modules) or $<50\%$ (for \geq L7 modules) Appropriate SITS signal if assessment element not complete The result of the module will be: Pass if the module mark is ≥ 40% (≤ L6 modules) or ≥ 50% (for ≥ L7 modules) (the result is Pass only if any minimum marks required for assessment elements or qualifying sets have also been met).
+Fail if the module mark is <40% (≤ L6 modules) or <50% (for ≥ L7 modules) Appropriate SITS signal if module not complete 13 Incrementing the attempt number for a resit The automatic resit attempt at an assessment element is called attempt number 2 The automatic resit attempt at each assessment element is called attempt number 2; it is also called attempt number 2 for the parent module.